tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 Stickytoes the Tree Toad.

 Listening to all these joyous voices, Peter forgot for a time what had brought him to the Smiling Pool.
-But Jimmy Skunk and Unc' Billy Possum didn't forget.
+But Jimmy Skunk and Uncle Billy Possum didn't forget.
 They were still hunting for Old Mr. Toad.

 "Well, old Mr. Dreamer, have you found him yet?" asked Jimmy Skunk,